Wiley Rutledge

 Rutledge's jurisprudence placed a strong emphasis on the protection of civil liberties.
 In Everson v.
-Board of Education (1947), he authored an influential dissent in support of the separation of church and state.
+Board of Education (1947), he authored an influential dissenting opinion in support of the separation of church and state.
 He sided with Jehovah's Witnesses seeking to invoke the First Amendment in cases such as West Virginia State Board of Education v.
 Barnette (1943) and Murdock v.
 Pennsylvania (1943); his majority opinion in Thomas v.
 Collins (1945) endorsed a broad interpretation of the Free Speech Clause.
 In a famed dissent in the wartime case of In re Yamashita (1946), Rutledge voted to void the war crimes conviction of the Japanese general Tomoyuki Yamashita, condemning in ringing terms a trial that, in his view, violated the basic principles of justice and fairness enshrined in the Constitution.
 By contrast, he joined the majority in two cases—Hirabayashi v.
 United States (1943) and Korematsu v.
 United States (1944)—that upheld the Roosevelt administration's decision to intern tens of thousands of Japanese Americans during World War II.
 In other cases, Rutledge fervently supported broad due process rights in criminal cases, and he opposed discrimination against women, racial minorities, and the poor.

 Rutledge was among the most liberal justices ever to serve on the Supreme Court.
 He favored a flexible and pragmatic approach to the law that prioritized the rights of individuals.
 On the Court, his views aligned most often with those of Justice Frank Murphy.
 Rutledge died in 1949, having suffered a massive stroke, after six years' service on the Supreme Court.
 President Harry S. Truman appointed the considerably more conservative Sherman Minton to replace him.
 Although Rutledge frequently found himself in dissent during his lifetime, many of his views received greater acceptance during the era of the Warren Court.